 - The sensor calibration (or Dark-frame) is regularly used in digital photography, and in astrophotography in particular;

-- It improves your observations and the quality of the images you save on your smartphone and share with your friends;
+- It improves your observations and the quality of the images you save on your smartphone or share with your friends;

 - On the eVscope, it is done by simply tapping on a button within the "My eVscope" tab of the app;